 Sales of antibiotics for animals

-In 2017, reported sales of antibiotics for animals were 10 310 kg, of which 57% were for benzylpenicillin.
-The corresponding fgures for 2008 were 16 364 kg and 47%, respectively.
-These fgures include products for intramammary treatment.
-Since the withdrawal of growth-promoting antibiotics from the market in 1986, the total sales of antibiotics have decreased by two thirds when corrected for different population sizes over time.
+Since the withdrawal of growth-promoting antibiotics from the market in 1986, the total sales of antibiotics have decreased by around two thirds when corrected for population sizes over time.
 During the 1990s, sales of veterinary products for medication of groups of animals decreased, and in the past decade there has also been a decrease in sales of products for use in individual animals.

 Comparing consumption of antibiotics in human and veterinary medicine